giacomoratta/react-redux-2020-udemy/270-twitch-app/client/README.md

 - redux-form involves component, mapStateToProps, actionCreators, and Redux-Form-Reducer and it will make them working together automatically. (imported in /reducers/index.js)

+## Routes and Navigation

+##### Libraries
+- `react-router`: core navigation lib (don't install manually)
+- `react-router-dom`: navigation for dom-based apps
+- `react-router-native`: navigation for react-native apps
+- `react-router-redux`: bindings between redux and react-router (not necessary and not recommended by official react doc) (see usage in `./src/components/App.js`)

 ### Types of Navigation
 - **Intentional Navigation**: user clicks on a link component, so it is trying to go from page A to page B.
 - **Programmatic Navigation**: we run code to forcibly navigate the user through our app; we create the path for the user.

+### How react-router works

+- only cares about the part after base URL
+- `exact` shows the path only when it exactly matches
+- `<Route>` basically works when the path contains the stated path!

+##### Types of Router components

+- bad navigation: use normal links like '/abc'; every time browser will make a new request, and it will refresh all app data (e.g. state)
+- `BrowserRouter` uses everything after TLD
+- `HashRouter` uses everything after # as the path
+- `MemoryRouter` does not use URL to track navigation
+- `<Link>` component helps with navigation

+##### URL Selection
+- **Selection Reducer**: when a user clicks on a stream to edit it, use a 'selectionReducer' to record what stream is being edited
+- **URL-based selection**: put the ID of the stream being edited in the URL (recommended)

+##### 'location', 'match', 'history' props
+- components stated in `<Route>` element receive these special props
+- location has hash, pathname, search, etc.
+- match has params (declared with ':'), isExact, path, url, etc.
+- history is explained below

 ##### 'history' object
 - created internally to BrowserRouter component